 Lertbutsayanukul et al. (2018) conducted a randomized phase III study to compare acute and late toxicities as well as survival outcomes between sequential (SEQ)-IMRT and SIB-IMRT in nasopharyngeal carcinoma (NPC).
-Participants with stage I-IVB disease were randomized to receive SEQ-IMRT (2 Gy × 25 fractions to low-risk PTV followed by a sequential boost (2 Gy × 10 fractions to high-risk PTV) or SIB-IMRT (treating low- and high-risk PTVs with doses of 56 and 70 Gy in 33 fractions).
-Between October 2010 and September 2015, 209 participants completed treatment (SEQ N = 102, SIB N = 107) and were included in the analysis.
-The majority had undifferentiated SCC (82%).
+Patients with stage I-IVB disease were randomized to receive SEQ-IMRT (2 Gy \times 25 fractions to low-risk PTV followed by a sequential boost (2 Gy \times 10 fractions) to high-risk PTV) or SIB-IMRT (treating low- and high-risk PTVs with doses of 56 and 70 Gy in 33 fractions).
+Between October 2010 and September 2015, 209 patients completed treatment (SEQ n = 102, SIB n = 107) and were included in the analysis.
+The majority had undifferentiated squamous cell carcinoma (82%).
 Mucositis and dysphagia were the most common grade 3-5 acute toxicities.
 There were no statistically significant differences in the cumulative incidence of grade 3-4 acute toxicities between the two arms (59.8% in SEQ vs. 58.9% in SIB).
 Common grade 3-4 late toxicities for SEQ and SIB included hearing loss (2.9 vs. 8.4%), temporal lobe injury (2.9 vs. 0.9%), cranial nerve injury (0 vs. 2.8%), and xerostomia (2 vs. 0.9%).
-With the median follow-up of 41 months, three-year PFS and OS rates in the SEQ and SIB arms were 72.7 vs. 73.4% and 86.3 vs. 83.6%), respectively.
+With the median follow-up of 41 months, 3-year PFS and OS rates in the SEQ and SIB arms were 72.7 vs. 73.4% and 86.3 vs. 83.6%), respectively.
 The authors concluded that while both techniques provide excellent survival outcomes with few late toxicities, SIB-IMRT with a satisfactory dose-volume constraint to nearby critical organs is the technique of choice for NPC treatment due to its convenience.

 Tandon et al. (2018) conducted a prospective, single-institution, non-blinded randomized study comparing two fractionation schedules, simultaneous integrated boost (SIB)-IMRT and simultaneous modulated accelerated RT (SMART) boost in individuals with Stage III or non-metastatic Stage IV locally advanced head and neck cancer.
-Sixty participants met inclusion criteria and were randomized into the control arm using the standardized technique (SIB-IMRT)

-or the study arm who received RT using the SMART boost technique.
-All participants received weekly cisplatin-based concurrent chemotherapy at 40 mg/m2.
-In the control arm, participants received 70, 63 and 56 Gy in 35 fractions to clinical target volumes (CTV) one, two and three, respectively.
-In the study arm, participants received 60 and 50 Gy to CTV one and CTV three, respectively.
+Sixty patients met inclusion criteria and were randomized into the control arm using the standardized technique (SIB-IMRT) or the study arm who received RT using the SMART boost technique.
+All patients received weekly cisplatin-based concurrent chemotherapy at 40 mg/m2.
+In the control arm, patients received 70, 63 and 56 Gy in 35 fractions to clinical target volumes (CTV) 1, 2 and 3, respectively.
+In the study arm, patients received 60 and 50 Gy to CTV 1 and CTV 3, respectively.
 Toxicities, PFS, and OS were compared between both arms.
-Baseline participants-related characteristics were comparable between the arms except for primary site of tumor.
+Baseline patient-related characteristics were comparable between the arms except for primary site of tumor.
 No significant differences were noted in acute toxicities except for fatigue which was statistically higher for control arm.
-No significant differences in two -year late toxicities were observed.
-The median follow-up duration was 25.5 months (range 1.8 - 39.9 months).
-The two year PFS was 53.3% and 80%, and the two-year OS was 60% and 86.7% for the control and study arms, respectively.
+No significant differences in 2-year late toxicities were observed.
+The median follow-up duration was 25.5 months (range 1.8-39.9 months).
+The 2-year PFS was 53.3% and 80%, and the 2-year OS was 60% and 86.7% for the control and study arms, respectively.
 The authors concluded that the SMART boost technique can be a feasible alternative fractionation schedule that reduces the overall treatment time, maintaining comparable toxicity and survival compared with SIB-IMRT.
 However, given the lack of phase III trials and longer survival studies, such a fractionation schedule should only be used in a clinical trial.